Normal forms of elliptic automorphic Lie algebras and Landau-Lifshitz type of equations: Basic notions and constructions

-In this section, we will first briefly introduce the concept of automorphic Lie algebras after which we discuss the necessary functional aspects required for the construction of the intertwiner.
-We apply the intertwiner to obtain certain normal forms and establish isomorphisms between a class of automorphic Lie algebras and elliptic current algebras.
-Finally, we touch upon a generalisation of our constructions to real Lie algebras of invariants.\\
+In this section, we first briefly introduce the concept of automorphic Lie algebras after which we discuss the necessary functional aspects required for the construction of an intertwining operator.
+We apply this operator to obtain certain normal forms analogous to the Chevalley normal form of finite dimensional simple Lie algebras, and establish isomorphisms between a class of automorphic Lie algebras and elliptic current algebras.
+Finally, we touch upon a generalisation of our constructions to real Lie algebras of invariants.